 If you are not satisfied with the outcome of the internal review, you can ask the Commissioner for Environmental Information to review the matter.
 Your request for appeal must be made within one month of the decision date.

-No fee is charged for the making of a request under the AIE Regulations.
-No fee is charged for the internal review process.
-The regulations do allow a public authority to charge a reasonable fee for the cost of supplying the environmental information.
+There is no fee to make a request under AIE Regulations.
+However, the regulations do allow a public authority to charge a reasonable fee for the cost of supplying the environmental information.

 The EPA has set the following charges: